holdenmc/Moria/README.txt

   finish this readme
-  make inventory viewable in dungeon? remove magic numbers print out message if user presses 'q' in town (right now it exits with no message) change how exp works to be based on current level and monster level/dungeon level? make levelup menu take in a char to avoid feaking out on being given non-int program gives error when in inventory and selects out of range number - make it just reprompt
+  make inventory viewable in dungeon? remove magic numbers change how exp works to be based on current level and monster level/dungeon level? unequipping something that adds to health/cons does not lower health (does lower max health though?)

 CONTROLS

 in town:
-  q to quit a menu
+  q to quit a store menu
-  q to quit the program if not in menu i to view inventory
+  q to quit inventory
+  i to view inventory

 in dungeon:

+anywhere (not in a menu):
-  Q to quit the game (you lose immediately, can only return to town by going up
+  Q to quit game (you lose)
-    stairs)

-anywhere:
   h to drink a health potion (if you have any) wasd to move character (when not in menu) numbers/letters if prompted (when leveling up, making character, etc.)